likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/documentation/replication_lab.md

-We have our dc1 ceph cluster running now we are going to deploy our second cluster, to acoomplish this we have to follow the following steps:
+We have our dc1 ceph cluster running now we are going to deploy our second cluster, to accomplish this we have to follow the following steps:

 Go into our ceph-ansible configuration dir:
 ```